 These skills can be seen when your child copies your actions, notices the emotions of other people, shows empathy for others, or plays games where they are pretending to be/do something.

 These skills are primarily built in interaction with others.
 However, children can also learn a lot about social interaction and emotions by reading books or watching TV.
-When you read to your child, talk about what emotions the characters may be feeling.
+When you read to your child, talk about the emotions the characters may be feeling.
 Talk about the ways they are interacting with each other – are they being nice?
 Mean?
 How does their behavior make the other characters feel?

 Language & Communication